Swright88/extending-testing/phase8/02_working_with_spreadsheets.md

 will involve using Java to investigate what is in that file - so don't peek before you're done with this section!

-### First, Find the Starter Codebase
+## First, Find the Starter Codebase

 We've already create a Gradle project, with all of the necessary dependencies, for you.
-It's in a directory called `starter`.
+It's in a directory called `starter` in this phase.
 Find that and make sure you're ready to go by executing the `main` method.

 You should see this somewhere in the output...